Trailblazing U.S. Supreme Court Justice Ginsburg dies; succession battle looms

 CONFIRMATION BATTLE

-The expected Senate confirmation battle over a Trump nominee to replace Ginsburg is likely to be fierce - at a time of social unrest in the United States during the coronavirus pandemic - though Democrats lack the votes to block him unless some Republican senators join them.
+The expected Senate confirmation battle over a Trump nominee to replace Ginsburg is likely to be fierce - at a time of social unrest in the United States during the coronavirus pandemic - though Democrats lack the votes to block a Trump nominee unless some Republican senators join them.

 Republicans also risk the possibility of Democrats embracing more radical proposals should they win November’s election, with some activists on the left suggesting even before Ginsburg’s death that they should increase the number of justices on the court in order to counter Trump’s appointees.